No Bake Strawberry Cheesecake

 - Push the puree through a sieve to remove the seeds.
 (Optional, but recommended).

 - Sprinkle the gelatin evenly over the boiling strawberry mixture.
-Remove from the heat and give the mixture a stir to ensure it's dissolved.
+Remove from the heat and give the mixture a stir to ensure the gelatin has dissolved.
+Set aside.

-- In a separate bowl beat together the cream cheese and powdered sugar until softened.
+- In a separate large bowl beat together the cream cheese and powdered sugar until creamy.
+Occasionally, turn off the mixer and scrape down the bottom and sides of the bowl.

-- Carefully, beat in the cooled strawberry mixture into the cream cheese a little at a time.
-Ensure it is fully cooled first.
+- Beat in the cooled strawberry mixture into the cream cheese mixture.
+Ensure the strawberry puree is fully cooled first.

-- Gently fold in the whipped cream into the cream cheese mixture until it's even.
+- Gently fold in the whipped cream into the cream cheese mixture until it's an even color and consistency.
+You should no longer see streaks of whipped cream.

-- Spoon the mixture on top of the crust, smooth the top, and place in the fridge to set for 6 hours.
+- Spoon the mixture on top of the crust, smooth the top.

 Serving